yoadg/yoadg.github.io/_wiki/protocols.md

   - https
   - websocket
 ---
-A communication protocol allows two or more nodes of a communications system to transmit or exchange data, especially across a [network](/wiki/network).
+A communication protocol allows two or more nodes of a communications system to transmit or exchange data, especially across a [computer network](/wiki/network).
 The protocol defines the rules, syntax, semantics and synchronization of communication and possible error recovery methods.
 Network protocols include mechanisms for device identification and the establishment of connections between them, as well as formatting rules that specify how packets and data are structured in messages that are sent and received.
 Some protocols support message recognition and data compression, designed for reliable, high-performance network communication.
 Protocols may be implemented by hardware, software or a combination of both.
 They are the backbone of the internet and other communication systems, ensuring that information is transmitted reliably and in the correct format.

 Multiple protocols often describe different aspects of a single communication.
 A group of protocols designed to work together is known as a protocol suite or family; when implemented in software they are a protocol stack.
 In the [Internet Protocol (IP)](/wiki/network#internet-protocol) suite, the application layer (7th layer in the [OSI model](/wiki/network#osi-model)) contains the communications protocols and interface methods used in process-to-process communications across an IP computer network.
 The application layer only standardizes communication and depends upon the underlying transport layer protocols (TCP or UDP) to establish host-to-host data transfer channels and manage the data exchange in a client–server or peer-to-peer networking model.